aneesh87/HashtagRecommenderSystem/README.md

 **Pending Tasks**

-1. Run Spark job on 2.5 days of data
+1. Run Spark job on 2.5 days of data -- Done!
 2. Clean hadoop cluster
 3. Add 3.5 days of data
 4. Run Spark job on 3.5 days of data
-5. Analyze trends (top trending hastags) filter them and store in CSV
+5. Analyze trends (top trending hastags) filter them and store in CSV --Done
-6. Setup Solr cluster 3 nodes should be more than sufficient
+6. Setup Solr cluster 3 nodes should be more than sufficient --Sanket is working on finializing it on a single node.
-7. Index terding tags' csv into Solr
+7. Index terding tags' csv into Solr  --Prototype ready
 8. Develop Front End UI and query Solr for suggestions.

 **Preliminary Results**